Travis Kelce Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 - Kelce has been the target of 21.2% (105 total) of his team's 495 passing attempts this season.

-- With nine targets in the red zone this season, Kelce has been on the receiving end of 13.8% of his team's 65 red zone pass attempts.
+- Kelce has seen the ball thrown his way nine times in the red zone this season, 13.8% of his team's 65 red zone pass attempts.

 - The Chiefs have run 62.7% passing plays and 37.3% rushing plays this season.
 They rank 13th in the NFL in scoring.